Turbo Takeaways

 Retirement Savings

 Most types of retirement accounts are protected during the bankruptcy proceedings.
 For example, in Chapter 7, pension plans, 401(k)s, and IRAs are protected.
-However, the federal bankruptcy exemption limit for Roth IRAs and IRAs is $1,512,350.
+As of 2024, the federal bankruptcy exemption limit for Roth IRAs and IRAs is $1,512,350.

 This means that any amount above the bankruptcy exemption limit will not be safe.
-However, for most senior citizens, the remaining amount is enough to support them during their retirement years.
+However, for many senior citizens, the remaining amount is enough to support them during their retirement years.

 In Chapter 13, you’ll be able to keep your assets, so your retirement accounts are also protected.